victronenergy/localsettings/README.md

 pathSettings = '/data/conf/'

 ## Running on cygwin
-Similar to Running on a linux PC
+Similar to Running on a linux PC.
+Dbus should be installed.

+To start localsettings use the following command :

     dbus-launch.exe ./localsettings.py --verbose -d -t